 When saving the Cubase project, the panel is saved as well.
 It will be restored with the last patch used and saved.

-You can associate the panel to several tracks in order to keep track of the different patches used for them
+You can associate the panel to several tracks in order to keep track of the different patches used for them.
+Just drag and drop the plugin two or more times.

 Saving a patch as a Cubase preset